DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-03-13-improving-the-candidate-journey.md

 If we had some information about our users – for example, where they are in their journey, if they are a UK or non-UK citizen, or which routes they are eligible for based on their qualifications – we could surface relevant and tailored information for them.

 We could gather this information through candidate accounts, and therefore having accounts across all our services would help significantly with these problems.
-See the Candidate accounts design history for more information on this.
+See the [Research on candidate accounts](/find-teacher-training/exploring-candidate-accounts/) design history for more information on this.

 ### 3. Surfacing getting school experience